Health and Social Care

 What Will I Study?

-The Pearson BTEC Level 3 National Extended Certificate in Health and Social Care aims to provide an introduction the health and social care sector.
+The Pearson BTEC Level 3 National Extended Certificate in Health and Social Care aims to provide an introduction to the health and social care sector.
 It is for learners who are interested in learning about the health and social care sector as part of a balanced study programme.
 It is equivalent in size to one A Level.
 The mandatory content of the qualification incorporates topics relevant across the health and social care sector:

 - Unit 1: Human Lifespan Development